 THE LETTER OF ST. PAUL TO THE EPHESIANS

-St. Paul lived in Ephesus on the Aegean Sea for two years (Acts 49:10) during his third missionary journey to Asia Minor, Macedonia, and Greece.
+St. Paul lived in Ephesus on the Aegean Sea for two years (Acts 19:10) during his third missionary journey to Asia Minor, Macedonia, and Greece.
 The Letter of St. Paul to the Ephesians follows his Letter to the Galatians and precedes his Letter to the Philippians in the New Testament of the Bible.

-The Epistle of St. Paul to the Ephesians is one of the 4 Captivity Epistles, along with
+The Epistle of St. Paul to the Ephesians is one of the 4 Captivity Epistles, along with Philippians,

 The Letter to the Ephesians is most noted for its description of Christ and the Church.
-Paul speaks of the Father's Plan for Salvation (Ephesians 1:3-6); the Church as the Body of Christ (1:22-23); calls for the Unity of the Church in Christ (1:15 - 2:22); and Unity of the Body of Christ in "One Lord, one Faith, one Baptism, one God and Father of all" (4:1-6).
+Paul speaks of the Father's Plan for Salvation (Ephesians 1:3-6), that he predestined us for adoption to sonship through Jesus Christ.
+He calls for the Unity of the Church in Christ (1:15 - 2:22); the Church as the Body of Christ (1:22-23); and Unity of the Body of Christ in "one body, one spirit, one hope, One Lord, one Faith, one Baptism, one God and Father of all" (4:4-6).
 St. Paul outlines the Five-fold Ministry - apostles, prophets, evangelists, pastors, and teachers - and its purpose in 4:11-13.
 He calls for the exemplary living of its members through one's daily conduct (4:1-5:5); to live as children of the light (5:8 - 5:20); and, finally in the letter's most famous passage, Paul compares the relationship of Christ and the Church to the marriage relationship of husband and wife (Ephesians 5:21-33).

-God has given us the Holy Spirit as a pledge - ἀρραβών - (2 Corinthians 1:22, 5:5; Ephesians 1:14), which is the deposit or first installment of a future inheritance, so that we fully possess the promise of God for forgiveness of sins, redemption, and salvation.
+God has given us the Holy Spirit as a pledge or earnest - ἀρραβών - (2 Corinthians 1:22, 5:5; Ephesians 1:14), which is the deposit or first installment of a future inheritance, so that we fully possess the promise of God for forgiveness of sins, redemption, and salvation.
 See St. Paul on Conversion.

 THE EPISTLE OF ST. PAUL TO THE EPHESIANS